karayabin/universe-snapshot/universe/Ling/Light_Kit_Admin_Generator/doc/pages/lkagen-configuration-example.md

     ?ignore_columns:
         lud_user:
             - password

+    # Overrides the default form handler class (which defaults to a plain Chloroform instance) for all tables,
+    # unless a more specific override has been defined with the form_handler_class_specific option (in
+    # which case the more specific override is used).
+    # It's a string representing the class to use.
+    ?form_handler_class_general: My\Class
+    # Overrides the default form handler class (which defaults to a plain Chloroform instance) for a given table.
+    # It's an array of table => class.
+    ?form_handler_class_specific:
+        lud_user: My\Specific\Class

+    # An array of variables that we can use in some parts of the form generator configuration:
+    # - fields
+    # - fields_merge_aliases
+    # - fields_merge_specific
+    # The variable notation is: {variable}.
+    # Apart from the variables defined here, we also provide the following dynamic variables:
+    # - table: the name of the current table
+    # - field: the name of the current field (or empty string if not available)
+    variables:
+        plugin_prefix: !{shortName}

     # Overrides completely or partially the fields items.
     # It's an array of table => fieldItems, with fieldItems being an array of fieldName => fieldItem.